buttheadbob/MDK-SE/Handling-configuration-and-storage.md

     // CustomData is unpredictable for use as storage like this, because it simply
     // isn't designed for it, and it's slow in multiplayer.
     Me.CustomData = _ini.ToString();
 }

+public void Main()
+{
+    // Your logic here.
+Don't use the _ini directly as backing storage, use the loaded fields.
+The _ini
+    // is too slow for general runtime.
+}
 ```